-Draw detail lines on the sheets for the views to snap to when place on the sheet.
+Draw detail lines on the sheets for the views to snap to when placed on the sheet.
 In this instance, we are snapping the floor plan’s reference line intersection point onto the detail line’s intersection.
 Detail lines can be copied and pasted between sheets “aligned to current view”.

 15 VISIBILITY SETTINGS

 You can specify representational colors for your models categorically through your visibility settings.
 Under View>Visibility Graphics, you can specify certain Revit families to be a certain color.
 Simply select the necessary category and change the Lines/Patterns to your desired color.
 You can be more specific by opening the tree down further and only specifying certain parts of the Family be a certain color.

 In the screenshot above, all ducts are set to show as red.
 This will only affect the view currently opened.
 If you change views, this visibility needs to be set again. *Note: There is a difference between Projection & Cut Lines & Patterns.
 Any views that cut through an object such as a wall would show the Cut Lines and Cut Patterns.
 Any models that are visible without being cut (such as in 3D views) will show the Projection/Surface Lines and Patterns.